-That is a job for a pest control specialist.
+That is a job for a pest control specialist and possibly a builder.

 Beekeepers will not usually be willing to deal with bumblebee nests.
 Some will.

 Bumblebees are not usually a problem and colonies die off naturally at the end of the summer.

 Should you have genuine trouble with feral honeybees, bumblebees or wasps, contact a professional pest control company. e.g.

-Visit: The National Pest Technicians website and click on your region.
+» The National Pest Technicians website.
+Click on your region.
 Also, see the Lincoln link at bottom of this page.

 Old-fashioned though it may seem, a thank you is always appreciated.